 The Taxonomy Regulation is a piece of directly effective EU legislation that is applicable to the ICAV.
 Its purpose is to establish a framework to facilitate sustainable investment.
 It sets out harmonised criteria for determining whether an economic activity qualifies as environmentally sustainable and outlines a range of disclosure obligations to enhance transparency and to provide for objective comparison of financial products regarding the proportion of their investments that contribute to environmentally sustainable economic activities.
-It is notable that the scope of environmentally sustainable investments under SFDR.
+It is notable that the scope of environmentally sustainable economic activities, as prescribed in the Taxonomy Regulation, is narrower than the scope of sustainable investments under SFDR.
 Therefore although there are disclosure requirements for both, these two concepts should be considered and assessed separately.
 This below section addresses only the specific disclosure requirements of the Taxonomy Regulation.